-Kioxia is shipping engineering samples of a new short ruler SSD format that delivers 35 per cent better performance than the company’s PCIe 4.0 SSD.
+Kioxia is shipping engineering samples of a new short ruler SSD format that delivers 35 per cent better performance than the company’s coming PCIe 4.0 SSD.

 The upcoming E3.S variant of the EDSFF (enterprise and data center SSD form factor), is an enterprise NVMe SSD developed for PCIe 5.0, according to Kioxia, and is intended for public cloud, hyperconverged and general purpose servers and all-flash arrays.
 The E3.S format has a higher power budget than today’s 2.5-inch SSDs and PCIe 3.0.